hnkb/autosave/README.md

 You can add an element (`span`, `div`, `p`) with `class="AutosaveMessages"` to your forms.
 This element will display autosave status (or error) messages.
-The code will attach `class="Pending"` to this element when a request is pending and attach `class="Error"` if a request has failed.
-You can customize your CSS styles for these classes.
+The code will attach `class="Pending"` to this element when a request is pending.
+You can customize your CSS styles for this (display an ajax loading GIF animation for example).

 This script automatically sends user data to server every 2 seconds.
 If you want your users to issue saves immediately, you can put a Save button on your form (this can be a `button`, `input`, `a`) with